 Who and where was the recipe created?

 There are a few tales of the origins of Chicken a la King.
 Here are the most likely suspects:

-1. In the popular New York beach side resort, Brighton Beach Hotel, Chef George Greenwald created the dish and asked the owners Clark King II and his wife to try it.
+1. At the popular New York beachside resort, Brighton Beach Hotel, Chef George Greenwald created the dish and asked the owners Clark King II and his wife to try it.
 They loved it and asked for more.
 The next day Greenwald asked King if he could put it on the menu and it was added as a special with a price tag of $1.25.
 New York Times food editor and cookbook author Craig Claiborne backs this claim up in his book The New York Times Food Encyclopedia.
-In it photographer James N. Keen showed him a brochure that was written by Clark King’s son claiming the hotel as the origins.
+In it, photographer James N. Keen showed him a brochure that was written by Clark King’s son claiming the hotel as the origins.

 3. It is also claimed that the London restaurant Claridge’s was the origin of the dish.
 This time it was named after and created for James R. Keene and not his son to celebrate his Grand Prix win.

 4. In a 1915 obituary in the New York Times, it was said that the creator of Chicken a la King was William King.
 It was supposedly created in Philadelphia at the Bellevue Hotel where King worked as a cook in 1895.

 Why would I want to make Chicken a la King?